dotnet/docs-aspire/docs/logging/seq-integration.md

 > The Seq container may be slow to start, so it's best to use a _persistent_ lifetime to avoid unnecessary restarts.
 For more information, see [Container resource lifetime](../fundamentals/app-host-overview.md#container-resource-lifetime).

 > [!IMPORTANT]
 > You must accept the [Seq End User Licence Agreement](https://datalust.co/doc/eula-current.pdf) for Seq to start.

 #### Seq in the .NET Aspire manifest

-Seq shouldn't be part of the .NET Aspire deployment manifest, hence the chained call to `ExcludeFromManifest`.
+Seq shouldn't be part of the .NET Aspire [deployment manifest](../deployment/manifest-format.md), hence the chained call to  <xref:Aspire.Hosting.ResourceBuilderExtensions.ExcludeFromManifest*>.
 It's recommended you set up a secure production Seq server outside of .NET Aspire for your production environment.

 ### Persistent logs and traces